-Getting to Cronan Creek Falls starts the same way as all Mount Barney summit routes.
+Getting to Cronan Creek Falls (also known as the Secret Falls) starts the same way as all the Mount Barney summit routes.
 After a short ascent from the Yellow Pinch car park over a saddle, the track continues along an old forestry road.
 The first section is through fairly open land, with some views of Mount Barney in the distance.

 After about 1.9km the trail crosses Logan River: this marks the point at which the trail enters Mount Barney National Park, and the landscape changes to more dense forest.

 After the Logan River crossing, the trail continues along the valley soon reaching Cronan Creek (Cronan Creek flows into Logan River).
 It’s easy walking along the wide trail, which passes two official camping sites.